Recently there was a video post in my Facebook feed that caught my attention.

 Actually, I wouldn’t use punishment alone, without giving any further information to the animal.
-I guess that’s one reason that I was indeed speechless when first seeing the remote punishment video: it really set the animal up to fail and didn’t in any way mitigate the potential adverse effects of punishment.
+I guess that’s one reason that I was indeed speechless when first seeing the remote punishment video: it really set the animal up to fail and didn’t in any way, shape or form mitigate the potential adverse effects of punishment.

 Interested in checking out the upcoming courses?
 Sign up be informed when I update this blog, give free online webinars or when my online courses about animal training, behaviour and welfare are available!
 Admission is typically only open for a short while, so don’t miss the opportunity!